What do porcelain veneers cost? (and all the other questions about getting veneers)

 Lithium disilicate veneers

-Lithium disilicate veneers are made of a material that is a combination of glass and ceramic, which is also common for other medical uses such as dentures or dental crowns.
+Lithium disilicate veneers are made of a material that is a combination of glass and ceramic, which is also common for other medical uses, such as dentures or dental crowns.
 Veneers made of this material stand out for being highly resistant and easy to manage.
 Lithium disilicate veneers also allow for better cementation, which improves their adhesion to dental tissue, making them one of the most durable veneers available.

-Procedure: how are porcelain veneers fitted?
+How are porcelain veneers fitted?

 If you’re wondering how porcelain veneers are fitted, below we explain the procedure step by step:

-Preparation for fitting porcelain veneers
+Preparing teeth for porcelain veneers

 The first step in preparing a patient for ceramic dental veneers is an initial consultation with a dentist.
 During this visit, the dentist will assess the patient’s oral health and diagnose the problem.
-The patient will also share their expectations and the dentist will determine if veneers are the right option to achieve the desired results.
-If veneers are suitable, during this first consultation, measurements of the teeth will be taken to produce the veneers and the colour will be decided upon.

-One of the decisions to be made together with the dentist is the colour of the porcelain veneers to be fitted.
-Both the patient and the specialist will select the appropriate colour for the porcelain veneers, ensuring that a natural and even-looking appearance is achieved.
-This decision is important, as porcelain veneers cannot be bleached or stained.
-The chosen colour will, therefore, be the final colour.
+One of the decisions to be made together with the dentist is the shade of the porcelain veneers to be fitted.
+Both the patient and the specialist will select the appropriate colour for the porcelain veneers.

 Once the teeth have been sculpted or contoured, accurate impressions will be taken to ensure that the veneers fit perfectly.

 This process is followed by most dental clinics, but at Impress, thanks to the latest technological advances that have allowed us to digitise the manufacturing process, we do not need to place temporary veneers.
 As such, the teeth are not sculpted until the final veneers are fitted.
-Furthermore, it is due to this digital process that the sculpting that does take place is minimal and customised for each case.

 Cementing porcelain veneers

-Once the permanent veneers are ready, the temporary ones will be removed and the final porcelain veneers will be cemented securely to the surface of the teeth.
+Once the permanent veneers are ready, the temporary ones will be removed, and the final porcelain veneers will be cemented securely to the surface of the teeth.
 You can now show off your teeth with confidence!

-How to look after porcelain veneers
+How to care for porcelain veneers

 Optimal care of ceramic veneers is necessary to prolong their lifespan.
 Here are some tips for how to look after and clean porcelain veneers:

-• Avoid very hard or sticky foods that could cause the veneers to detach or break.
+- Avoid very hard or sticky foods that could cause the veneers to detach or break.

-• Practise good oral hygiene to keep the porcelain veneers clean and look after them: brush your teeth after every meal, use dental floss and mouthwash, and have your teeth professionally cleaned once a year.
+- Practise good oral hygiene to keep the porcelain veneers clean and look after them: brush your teeth after every meal, use dental floss and mouthwash, and have your teeth professionally cleaned once a year.

-• Avoid biting objects, such as pens or fingernails, which can damage the veneers.
+- Avoid biting objects, such as pens or fingernails, which can damage the veneers.

-• Wearing retainers: people who suffer from bruxism should wear retainers to relax the muscles of the face and avoid jaw tension.
+- Wearing retainers: people who suffer from bruxism should wear retainers to relax the muscles of the face and avoid jaw tension.
 In patients with veneers and bruxism, the retainers will prevent the veneers from breaking.

 Pros and cons of porcelain veneers